lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-01-11-AI_at_Stanford.md

 [^1]: MIT's computing department was at that time called [Project MAC](https://en.wikipedia.org/wiki/MIT_Computer_Science_and_Artificial_Intelligence_Laboratory#Project_MAC): it's a mystery how they never heard from the McDonald's legal department.

-The film *2001: A Space Odyssey* had come out in 1968, envisaging that within 32 years, computers would be capable of carrying out intelligent dialogue.
+The film *2001: A Space Odyssey* had come out in 1968, envisaging that within 32 years, computers would be capable of carrying out intelligent dialogue (and committing murder).
 One of its scientific advisers was MIT's
 [Marvin Minsky](https://en.wikipedia.org/wiki/Marvin_Minsky),
-the de facto leader of the AI community.
+the de facto leader of the global AI community.

 I had the opportunity attend MIT, having been offered an undergraduate place in 1973.